appendto/bb10-jqm-boilerplate/README.md

 This will run anvil in **Continuous Integration** mode and host the site at **localhost:3080**.
 Anytime a change is made, the web browser will refresh automatically.

+**NOTE:** Outside of Windows, the best way to run node.js is through [nvm](https://github.com/creationix/nvm).
+Follow their instructions to get up and running with nvm.